Gabesarch/TIDEE/README.md

     </a> -->
 </p>

-This repo contains code and data for running TIDEE on the [2023 Room Rearrangement benchmark](https://github.com/allenai/ai2thor-rearrangement#-whats-new-in-the-2023-challenge).
+This branch contains code and data for running TIDEE on the [2023 Room Rearrangement benchmark](https://github.com/allenai/ai2thor-rearrangement#-whats-new-in-the-2023-challenge).

+Note: this is a self-contained branch for running the 2023 Rearrangement Challenge only.
+Please see the main branch for running the tidy task.

 **This version of TIDEE also contains improved mapping and planning!**